sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/connectivity/index.md

 * Lets place the TOC here
 {:toc}

-## Change connectivity
+## Change/set connectivity
-You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
-The best way to do that is to setup a network bridge in Docker or use our connectivity engine Throttle.
+You can and should throttle the connection to make the connectivity slower to make it easier to catch regressions.
+If you don’t do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flakey internet connection

+The best way to do that is to setup a network bridge in Docker, use our connectivity engine [Throttle](https://github.com/sitespeedio/throttle) or if you use Kubernetes you can use [TSProxy](https://github.com/WPO-Foundation/tsproxy).

 ### Docker networks